Love The Natural Benefits of Hawthorn for Animals

 Hawthorn (Crataegus species) is a thorny shrub that's part of the rose family.
 It commonly grows throughout Europe, western Asia and northern Africa.
 Hawthorn produces white flowers (usually late Spring), which are then followed by dark red fruit (often late Summer).

 Hawthorn has been used in herbal medicine for centuries - mainly for digestion, and for the health of the heart.

-There have been several medical research studies looking whether hawthorn has any effect on cardiac health for humans.
-These have demonstrated that hawthorn does have a beneficial effect when it is used on a long-term basis.
+There's been several medical research studies looking whether hawthorn has any effect on cardiac health for humans.
+These have demonstrated that hawthorn does have a beneficial effect when it's used on a long-term basis.
 This has included improving symptoms and a reduction in the conventional medication being used.

-Studies looking at the effectiveness of hawthorn in veterinary medicine are more scarce, although it is also used for cardiac health in animals too.
+Studies looking at the effectiveness of hawthorn in veterinary medicine are more scarce, although it's also used for cardiac health in animals too.

 Obviously as can be the case with any health condition, heart related ailments should always be treated very seriously, and so hawthorn should only be used for your animal with the consent/approval of your Veterinary Surgeon.

 It's rare for there to be any side effects from the use of hawthorn, however, is not impossible as is the case with any medicine (conventional or natural!).

 How To Use Hawthorn With Your Animal

 - The berries can be fed as they are, or they can be picked, dried and then ground into a coarse powder and added to the animal's feed.